Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: LLMs as Standalone In-Context Decision-Makers

 \section{LLMs as Standalone In-Context Decision-Makers}

-To evaluate the efficacy of LLMs for solving DB problems, in this section, we use LLMs as standalone in-context decision-making agents and compare them with classic baseline algorithms.
-Our evaluation is two-fold: First, in Figures~\ref{fig:easy_main} and~\ref{fig:hard_main}, we compare the performance of LLM agents and classic algorithms in terms of the strong and weak regret (see Eq.~\eqref{eq:strong_regret} and Eq.~\eqref{eq:weak_regret}, with standard deviation).
-Second, we delve into the experimental results and analyze the advantages and disadvantages of LLM agents.
+To evaluate the LLMs' efficacy for solving DB problems in-context, in this section, we use LLMs as standalone decision-making agents and compare them with classic DB algorithms.
+Our evaluation is two-fold: First, in Figures~\ref{fig:easy_main} and~\ref{fig:hard_main}, we compare the performance of LLMs and classic algorithms in terms of the strong and weak regret (see Eq.(\ref{eq:strong_regret}) and Eq.(\ref{eq:weak_regret}), with standard deviation).
+Second, we delve into the experimental results and analyze the success and failure modes of LLM agents.